4350pChris/blog/rapper-vocabulary-analyzer.md

 While this works quite well for a project of this scope I'd imagine it to become cumbersome as the project grows.
 Also, this majorly hinders tree-shaking as the container imports all *possible* dependencies, even when they're not needed.
 I'm sure there's a better way to go about this and construct a proper dependency graph that allows pruning unneeded dependencies.
-Maybe by having classes register themselves dynamically when being imported which I think is possibility that Awilix offers.
+Maybe by having classes register themselves dynamically when being imported which I think is a possibility that Awilix offers.
 I still stuck with this though as it did work and I didn't feel like rewriting some part *again*.

+### Configuration

+In general we need to distinguish between two groups here.
+There's general configuration like the API endpoint or the name of the DynamoDB table.
+These we can usually easily handle via environment variables.
+And then there's what might be called **secrets** which are configuration values we want to hide from the public eye.
+This usually includes passwords or tokens which are not a direct result of setting up the infrastructure, which is why Serverless' configuration can't really help us here.

+In my case access to AWS infrastructure is handled by roles which Serverless manages on its own.
+This means we only have a single configuration value, the API token for the Genius API, that needs to be injected not by Serverless itself but via some interaction on part of the developer.
+While there are cloud solutions for that, which *are* nice for bigger projects, they usually require more setup than plain environment variables.
+That's why I opted against using a separate service for this and instead simply inject them as environment variables.
+For local development there's an `.env` file in the repository that has to be populated by the developer.
+For automated deployment there's a neat feature built-in to Github Actions which injects environment variables into the CI/CD pipeline after creating them manually via the website.

+## Conclusion

+Hm.